 Do I recommend it for others?

 Yes, ESPECIALLY if you have any inkling at all that your child is twice-exceptional.
 The 2e component is so difficult to figure out on your own.
 Our testing revealed one conclusion I had come to where I was totally correct on half of it and totally wrong on the other half.
-I could never have figured that out on my own.
+I could have never figured that out on my own.

 I do have one word for parents who might not be able to easily afford testing.